reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ## Conclusion
 After deciding which dependencies we needed and generating the project, we showed how to create a functional application.

-We showed how to build the basic Spring Boot application.
-We went through several concepts:
+We showed how to build the basic Spring Boot application, and went through several concepts:
 - [creating the entity](#building-the-database-entities)
 - [creating the repository](#building-the-data-access-layer)
 - [creating the service](#building-the-business-layer)